 Once the girls receive their new grips, have them bring them to the gym for us to double check the size and fit, before any attempts at “breaking-in” the grip so they may be returned if the fit is not correct.

-Also, appropriately colored wrist bands have arrived!
-We now have pink and green wrist bands available for purchase at our front desk.
-We do not, however, have grip bags for sale.
-These can be ordered online or even be hand mad.
+Grip bags can be ordered online or even be hand made.
 They are roughly a 10inch by 9-inch draw string bag.
-The grip bag is also where girls should keep a roll of tape and a roll of pre-wrap.
-Athletic Tape and Pre-wrap are currently available for purchase at the gym as well.
+The grip bag is also where girls should keep a roll of tape and a roll of pre-wrap on a regular basis.
+Athletic Tape and Pre-wrap are currently available for purchase at the gym.
 These items can also be bought locally or through Amazon.
 Athletic tape is used at practices for periodic ankle taping, tape grips when the girls experience rips during practice, as well as to help take care of minor bumps and bruises.
-Band-aids just don’t cut it at a certain point.
+Band-aids have a hard time holding it together throughout a gymnastics practice :).

 Check List: